finos/common-domain-model/GOVERNANCE.md

 ## 6. Major release scheduling guidelines

+The Steering Working Group has the role of defining major releases of CDM and shaping their content.
+This section discusses the objectives for defining major releases and guidelines that the SWG must follow in scheduling major releases.

 ### 6.1 Objectives of defining major releases

 * To identify and communicate to users of CDM when changes will happen that could affect them in a profound way, e.g.